Why Does Sticking One Foot out of the Blanket Help You Sleep

 We all have our own bedtime rituals.
 Some clutch a pillow, others stretch out.
 Yet, a common thread is keeping one foot uncovered.

 Ever wondered why sticking one foot out from under your blanket or top sheet feels so right?
-It might seem strange, but there’s a scientific reason for this bedtime habit.
-Let’s find out why letting one foot out while falling asleep can lead to better sleep.
+It might seem strange, but there’s a science behind this bedtime habit.

 When sleep is elusive, many of us naturally let one foot dangle out, and the results are surprisingly effective.
 This peculiar stance not only helps us doze off more comfortably and quickly but also ensures undisrupted slumber.